 Moving fragile items can be a daunting task.
-Whether you're dealing with delicate heirlooms or expensive glassware, proper packing techniques and materials are essential to prevent damage.
+Whether dealing with delicate heirlooms or expensive glassware, proper

 Slide title